 “Glider operations in Canada are cooperating and leveraging resources at a national level, which is so far unprecedented,” said Richard Davis, lead for joint-MEOPAR/OTN glider operations.

-OTN, the Marine Environmental Observation Prediction and Response Network (MEOPAR), UBC, UVic, Oceans Networks Canada, and DFO are collaborating in support of the MEOPAR-led Whales Habitat and Listening Experiment (WHaLE).
+OTN, the Marine Environmental Observation Prediction and Response Network (MEOPAR), UBC, UVic, Oceans Networks Canada, and DFO are collaborating in support of the MEOPAR-led Whale Habitat and Listening Experiment (WHaLE).
 WHaLE uses MEOPAR/OTN gliders to listen for and collect location data on whales to better understand their populations, ecology and habitat-use patterns.
 The information can help establish protected areas for whales to help minimize harmful impacts from human activities.

 “This project really crafts a number of science disciplines and emerging technology to open a window into the world of coastal and offshore whales that will support conservation planning that is vital for some of our most endangered species,” said WHaLE project leader, Dave Duffus (UVic).